 What Is the Purpose of Your Brand?

 Brand purpose is not to be confused with brand promise.
 Your brand promise gives consumers a reason to believe your products and services will deliver them meaningful benefits.
 Brand purpose operates at a higher level.
 It’s the reason why your brand exists above and beyond making a profit.
-Your purpose speaks to the difference your brand makes in the world at large and permeates all the actions your company takes.
-That includes your employee experience, business practices, contributions to society, consumer-facing communications, and most importantly your customer experience.
+Your purpose speaks to the difference your brand makes in the world–at–large and permeates all the actions your company takes.
+That includes your EX, business practices, contributions to society, consumer-facing communications, and most importantly your CX.

 Interest in the concept of brand purpose isn’t new.
-However, its importance has been amplified due to the global pandemic.
+However, its importance was amplified due to the global pandemic.
 Just consider the many companies who quickly retooled operations to produce much-needed items.
 Apparel companies like H&M and Nordstrom produced face masks.
 Liquor brands like Brown-Forman and Bacardi created hand sanitizers for first responders and healthcare workers.
-Efforts like these are particularly meaningful to Gen Zs and Millennials who expect brands to align with their personal values.
-That said, other generations are also drawn to brands that stand for something more than making money.
+Efforts like these were particularly meaningful to Gen Z and Millennials who expected brands to align with their personal values.
+That said, other generations were also drawn to brands that stood for something more than making money.
 Here are some ways marketing research can help you harness the power of your purpose-driven brand.

 4 Ways Marketing Research Helps You Strengthen Your Brand Purpose